Xalgorithms/general-documentation/docs/arch-2.0.md

 1. A document (this is an *internal* processable document derived from the UBL document that Lichen received) would be delivered to the Fabric via the Schedule service.
-This would enqueue a Task in the Compute layer.
+This would queue a Task in the Compute layer.

 2. A Function would be instantiated (or reused if already live and